 Green Bonds enable capital-raising and investment for new and existing projects with environmental benefits.
 The Green Bond Principles are voluntary process guidelines that recommend transparency and disclosure and promote integrity in the development of the Green Bond market by clarifying the approach for issuance of a Green Bond.

 [Source 2018][More on Multi-Stakeholder Initiatives]

 The Forest 500 identifies, ranks, and tracks the governments, companies and financial institutions worldwide that together could virtually eradicate tropical deforestation.
-Rankings are based on their public policies and commitments and potential impacts on tropical forests in the context of forest risk commodities (palm oil, soya, beef, leather, timber, and pulp and paper).
-This financial institution received a score of 3/5.
+Rankings are based on their public policies and commitments and potential impacts on tropical forests in the context of forest risk commodities (palm oil, soy, beef, leather, timber and paper).
+This financial institution received a score of 45%.

 BankTrack is a global network of civil society organisations and individuals tracking the operations of the banking sector and the activities they finance.
 BankTrack aims to promote fundamental changes in the banking sector so that banks adopt just and sustainable business practices.
 Follow the link to see this bank's profile.